aisrael/elixir-phoenix-typescript-react/README.md

 The release of [Phoenix 1.6](https://www.phoenixframework.org/blog/phoenix-1.6-released) brings with it a couple of notable improvements, such as HEEx templating.
 To me, though, the most remarkable thing that improves developer experience was dropping webpack and node in favor of [esbuild](https://github.com/evanw/esbuild).

-Not only does esbuild promise faster build times, _it supports TypeScript and .jsx/.tsx out of the box!_
+Not only does esbuild promise faster build times, it supports TypeScript _out of the box_, and adding React isn't that much harder!

 The entire process has become so streamlined that in this article we can skip entire sections from its predecessors!